 Do you have a final message for prospective investors or partners?

-Cascabel is not only a globally significant resource—it is a project of national importance to Ecuador, and we are committed to delivering it responsibly, with the intent and pace that a world-class asset deserves.
+SolGold has entered a phase of disciplined capital allocation and focused execution.
+We’re fortunate to have the support of tier-one shareholders like BHP, Newmont, and Jiangxi Copper, and we remain open to partnerships that align with our long-term strategy.
+Cascabel is not only a globally significant resource—it’s a project of national importance to Ecuador, and we’re committed to delivering it responsibly, with the intent and pace that a world-class asset deserves.

 INTERVIEWS MORE INTERVIEWS